Last Updated on June 24, 2025 by George Pavlopoulos

 Staff at the Hotel Royal Gothenburg

-Hotel Royal Göteborg has a 24-hours reception, and that’s something I always appreciate when I’m traveling abroad.
+Hotel Royal Göteborg has a 24-hour reception, which is something I always appreciate when traveling abroad.
 It’s not a matter of feeling insecure or anything, but I enjoy small talk and getting some local tips when I’m abroad.
-During my stay, I talked with more than 7 or 8 people working at the hotel: from the people in the reception to the guys responsible for the breakfast.
+During my stay, I spoke with more than 7 or 8 people working at the hotel, from the reception staff to the individuals responsible for breakfast.
 Everybody was extremely polite and helpful.

-Again, exactly like with cleanliness, we take politeness for granted.
+Again, just as with cleanliness, we often take politeness for granted.
 But, no, that’s not always the case.
-Whenever I entered the hotel, somebody at the front desk, even late at night.
+Whenever I entered the hotel, somebody at the front desk was there even late at night.
 The one time this didn’t happen, I rang the reception bell, and moments later, a hotel employee appeared.

 Staff verdict